View on GitHub

 What is it?

-PassWeaver API is a full API server, is no GUI or CLI: you can easily integrate it with your systems and let it act as a password centralized vault.
-Instead, for a ready to use, simple yet complete Web GUI to run against the API, have a look at https://github.com/steunix/passweaver-gui
+PassWeaver API is a full API server, no GUI or CLI: you can easily integrate it with your systems and let it act as a centralized password vault.
+Instead, for a ready to use, simple yet complete Web GUI to run along the API, have a look at companion app PassWeaver GUI: https://github.com/steunix/passweaver-gui

 PassWeaver API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others: